Brexit and the Apocalypse

 - Dr Edwin Coomasaru - The Courtauld Institute of Art

 In 2016 artists Thomson & Craighead made a perfume-artwork called Apocalypse: re-creating the olfactory description of the end of the world from the King James Bible’s Book of Revelation.
 A work as timely as it was prophetic, Apocalypse was made the same year as the EU referendum – a historical event that shattered the way many in Britain conceptualised the future.
 Ever since, the language of the apocalypse has increasingly been used to articulate (or refute) life after Brexit in the press, political discourse, newspaper cartoons, and on social media.
-MP David Davis’ claims that there would not be a ‘Mad Max-style Brexit’ in February 2018 certainly didn’t help dispel the idea – nor did The Sunday Times’ report about the UK government’s ‘Doomsday’ plan for Brexit a few months later (by July it was revealed preparations were being made to stockpile food).
+MP David Davis’ claims that there would not be a ‘Mad Max-style Brexit’ in February 2018 certainly didn’t help dispel the idea – nor did The Sunday Times’ report about the UK government’s ‘Doomsday’ plan for Brexit a few months later.
 What are the politics of invoking the apocalypse as a metaphor to describe the Brexit process?
 Thomson & Craighead will speak about Apocalypse alongside more recent work made in response to Brexit, to consider how their practice probes the anxiety and uncertainty that marks our turbulent times.